 It is also of importance to recall that the Screen-Grids of miniature amplifying tetrodes and pentodes as used in RF stages of a receiver, or pre-amplifier stages of an audio amplifier, generally draw just a few milliamperes.
 Consequently, the actual Screen current compared with the diameter of the Screen-Grid wire (hence its design-centre current rating) provides an inhernet safety margin of headroom in terms of Screen-Grid current rating of the wire.

-to ground (Cathode), effectively creating an AC short-circuit across the
+ground (Cathode), effectively creating an AC short-circuit across the tube,

-tube, with no apparent detrimental effect upon the Screen-Grid wire.
-One
+with no apparent detrimental effect upon the Screen-Grid wire.
+One reason for

-reason for this is the usually very high value of Screen-Grid supply resistor
+this is the usually very high value of Screen-Grid supply resistor - often 0.5

-- often 0.5 MegOhm or more - which limits Screen-Current to safe values.
+MegOhm or more - which limits Screen-Current to safe values.
+However the same

 Plate and Screen Dissipation of Tetrodes and Pentodes